RedLicorice/jks-test-tool/README.md

  The tool was built using Zulu OpenJDK v17, but it should run with any version of JRE 11+.

  ## Support
- The software is provided as-is, use is granted to the end-user according to the license terms.
+ The software is provided as-is, use is granted to the end-user according to the license terms (LICENSE).

  The author can not in any way be held responsible for any possible harm or damage deriving from the use of this product.

+ Found a bug? -> Open an issue!

+ Want to submit an improvement? -> Clone, patch and fill in a PR!